The Foundery

 The Foundery (or Foundry), in Moorfields, was the first London foundry for casting brass cannon for the British Board of Ordnance.
 The building subsequently served as the first Wesleyan Methodist house of worship, and an important meeting place for the early Methodist community.
 In 1778, the Methodist congregation was moved to the nearby purpose-built Wesley's Chapel on City Road.

 History

 Cannon foundry

+Matthew Bagley had the foundry built c.
+1684 in Windmill Hill (now Tabernacle Street), Moorfields on the north side of the City of London.
+It was called the King's Foundery or Bagley's Foundry.

+Bagley was from a family of master-founders in Chacombe, Northamptonshire.
+By 1693 he was also running a bell-foundry in Clerkenwell, London.
+He is sometimes referred to as "Matthew II Bagley", to distinguish him from earlier and later bell-founders of the same name from the same family.